 - The New York session starts at 1:00 PM GMT and ends at 10:00 PM GMT.

 Each trading session has its opening hours, and between the open and the close of these trading sessions, the market has more volatility that when it is closed.
 During the Asia session, there is less market activity, and the market tends to move in small ranges, making this particular trading session great for short-term trading opportunities.

 According to BIS data (Bank for International Settlement), more than 30% of all forex transactions happen during the London session.
 The banks and major FX players are very active during this session, which leads to a lot of trading activities in most currency pairs.

 Because the first half of the US session overlaps with the European session, this period is usually the most liquid time of the day with trading opportunities abound.

 How does Forex trading work?

 When we exchange currencies, each has an established value/price and a currency exchange rate determined by the law of supply and demand.
 So if more people want to exchange Australian Dollars into US dollars, the price of the USD will rise against the AUD.
 Thus the currency exchange rate will change.
 Conversely, if the supply side of a currency decreases, the currency exchange rate will typically fall.

 What Drives Currency Exchange Rates?

 To better follow what drives the currency exchange rates, we need only understand the building blocks of the supply and demand equation.
-There are three key factors that drive changes in the currency exchange rates.
+Three key factors drive changes in currency exchange rates.

 - Central bank interventions can be done either directly or indirectly through unconventional monetary policies.
 For example, since Japan’s economic growth is very dependent on exports, it likely wants a weaker currency to be competitive in the Global marketplace.
 In this regard, the Bank of Japan can increase the supply of its currency and devalued the Yen’s value.

 - News reports and economic data might also impact the currency exchange rates.